kubernetes/kubernetes/test/e2e_node/plugins/gcp-credential-provider/README.md

 This credential provider is installed and configured in the node e2e tests by:

-1. Building the credential-provider binary and including it in the test archive uploaded to the GCE remote node.
+1. Building the gcp-credential-provider binary and including it in the test archive uploaded to the GCE remote node.

 2. Writing the credential provider config into the temporary workspace consumed